cldwalker/table/README.md

 ## Similar libraries
 * Clojure comes with a similar function [print-table](http://clojure.github.com/clojure/clojure.pprint-api.html#clojure.pprint/print-table) but it is simple and ugly [until this gets merged](http://dev.clojure.org/jira/browse/CLJ-1009).
 * [doric](https://github.com/joegallo/doric) is more full-featured than print-table, supporting formats other than text.
-But it lacks support for handling multiple data structures and tests are weak.
+But it lacks support for handling many data structures and tests are weak.

 table improves on these by rendering more data structures and ascii style tables.